Chicken & Veg Broth, photo by PH Morton

 - 8 cups high quality chicken broth (or 4 chicken bouillon dissolved in 8 cups of hot water)

-Now bring in the serving bowl and share this delicious one dish meal!
+- Now bring in the serving bowl and share this delicious one dish meal with everyone.

 Butternut Squash & Red Pepper Soup, photo by JMorton